hackergrrl/hyper-string/README.md

 Creates a new hyper-string, backed by the [LevelUP](https://github.com/Level/levelup) instance `db`.

-### str.insert(pos, chr, cb)
+### str.insert(pos, string, [cb])

-Inserts a single character `chr` after position `pos`, where `pos` is the unique ID of another character previously inserted.
-If `pos` is `null`, the character is inserted at the beginning of the string.
+Inserts all characters of `string` after position `pos`, where `pos` is the unique ID of another character previously inserted.
+If `pos` is `null`, the given string is inserted at the beginning of the hyper-string.

-Remember, since the string is represented by a directed acyclic graph, it can have many different "beginnings".
+Remember, since the hyper-string is represented by a directed acyclic graph, it can have many different "beginnings".

-The callback `cb` is called with the signature `function (err, op)`, where `op` is an INSERTION operation object of the form
+The callback `cb` is called with the signature `function (err, ops)`, where `ops` is an array of INSERTION operation objects of the form:

 ```js
 {